dbader13/academic-kickstart/content/post/20070212-SFChronicle/index.md

 projects: []
 ---

-{{< figure library="true" src="Intel2007.jpg" title="The Intel Teraflop Research Chip is seen Tuesday, Feb.
+{{< figure src="Intel2007.jpg" title="The Intel Teraflop Research Chip is seen Tuesday, Feb.
 6, 2007, near San Jose, Ore.
 Intel Corp. has designed a computer chip that promises to do as many calculations as quickly as an entire data center, while consuming as much energy as a light bulb. *(AP Photo/The Oregonian, Fredrick D. Joe)*" lightbox="true" >}}

 *by Tom Abate, Chronicle Staff Writer*